 UNDERSTANDING ROOF WARRANTIES

+With all the variety of warranties on the market, it’s important to understand your coverage and how it meets your needs.
+Do your research before deciding on a contractor or product, and ask questions if you’re unsure about what is covered.
+The contractor you choose to repair or replace your roof should be competent and able to complete the work in a professional and timely manner.
+Establishing in writing the details of services to be performed by the contractor, the timelines in which those services are to be performed, and the expectations of the homeowner will help avoid possible disputes.
 As the homeowner, it is in your best interest to read all warranties and follow up with the manufacturer or contractor with questions about coverage.
+Knowing your warranty thoroughly will help you feel better about your roof purchase, and provide you with a big advantage if you ever need to make a claim.
 Ask questions so you understand what is covered with the shingles you are choosing, and ask your contractor to contact the manufacturer’s local representative if you believe your newly installed roof has manufacturing-related issues.
 You may be able to have the problem fixed at no cost to you.